G6M1-L2 Betty Manufacture Number 209 Tail Number V-903

 Wartime History

-A wing and tail section of this bomber are displayed at the end of the Buna Airstrip, near the war memorials.
-A second wing in poorer condition was likely transported to the nearby Buna War Museum, it is displayed sticking vertically out of the ground.
+The wing and tail section of this bomber are displayed at the end of Buna Airfield, near the war memorials.
+A second wing in poorer condition was likely transported to the nearby Buna War Museum, displayed sticking vertically out of the ground.

 References